- Normal precautions

 Security Status Last Updated: 15 March 2020

-There is an on-going outbreak of COVID-19 in Peru.
-The state of emergency in Peru has now been extended to at least 31 January 2021.
+The state of emergency in Peru has been extended until at least 31 March 2021.

 Passengers at the airport will need to follow strict regulations, including the mandatory use of masks and facial protectors (usually a clear plastic full-face covering) and social distancing.

 You need to have proof of a negative result from a COVID-19 PCR test taken 72 hours before the commercial flight.
-If you must travel to Peru for essential reasons, please ensure that you comply with these requirements.
+We continue to recommend against all travel to Peru, but if you are resident in Peru and must travel to Peru for essential reasons, please ensure that you comply with these requirements.
+Passengers should also satisfy themselves that they meet restrictions on transit via the relevant EU countries, the US, Brazil or other countries.

 You should note before being able to move from one region of Peru to another, the local government may first require you to submit a medical certificate, following a COVID-19 test, stating that you are free from infection.